 10 Best Carnitine Benefits in Menopause

 1. Supports heart health.
 Although a study in 2012 explained that carnitine can increase plaque buildup in our arteries, this has been contested by a lot of scientists.
 One study in 2013 showed that carnitine was an effective secondary prevention treatment for heart diseases.
-Another research also found out that carnitine can actually help heal and repair damaged heart cells after a cardiac ischemia.
+Another research, first published in 2009, also found out that carnitine can actually help heal and repair damaged heart cells after a cardiac ischemia.

 Dr. Eric Berg shares the biggest benefit of carnitine to our heart health.
 Watch the video [3:22].